Tanya Ballard Brown

 Journalist in Washington, DC

 I'm an editor for @NPR, where I spend my days brainstorming and implementing web-only features; managing online producers and interns; line editing stories for the website, including writing headlines, teasers and crafting social media pitches; and, collaborating with editors and reporters to create compelling web content that complements radio reports.

-I occasionally write blog posts and book reviews, have served as acting supervising editor for Digital Arts, Books and Entertainment; edited for "Talk of the Nation" and "Tell Me More;" filed on-air spots for newscast, and helped curate the NPR Tumblr.
+I also write blog posts, commentaries and book reviews, have served as acting supervising editor for Digital Arts, Books and Entertainment; edited for "Talk of the Nation"and "Tell Me More;" filed on-air spots for newscast, and helped curate the NPR Tumblr.
 Occasionally, I sit in with the Pop Culture Happy Hour podcast crew and host NPR Live! segments.

 I am a native of Charlotte, N.C., an alumna of N.C.
 A&T State University, and a former congressional fellow with the American Political Science Association.
 I have been a reporter or editor for washingtonpost.com, GovExec.com/"Government Executive" magazine, "The Tennessean" in Nashville and the (Greensboro) "News & Record."

 In my free time, I teach at Georgetown University, perform at storytelling events, front a band made up of NPR staffers, sing show tunes, dance randomly in the middle of the newsroom, take acting and improv classes, and dream of being a bass player.
 Or Sarah Vaughan.
 Whichever comes first.